Tretinoin 0.025% cream: what it’s used for and who it’s best for

 The information presented in this article is based on scientific research and the professional advice of our Content Medical Reviewers, who are experts in the field of Dermatology.
 How we write our content →

-What is tretinoin 0.025% cream and what is it used for?
+What is tretinoin 0.025% cream and who is it for?

-Tretinoin, also marketed under names like Retin-A and Tretin-X, is a topical cream or gel commonly prescribed by dermatologists to treat conditions such as acne, fine lines, sun damage, and dark spots.
+Tretinoin 0.025% is usually a good strength for people who have never used retinoids before or those who have sensitive skin.
+Tretinoin 0.025% (sold under Retin-A and Tretin-X) is a topical cream or gel commonly prescribed by dermatologists to treat acne, fine lines, sun damage, and dark spots.
 It works by speeding up the skin’s cell turnover and stimulating collagen production.
-Tretinoin is a synthetic form of Vitamin A, and the 0.025% concentration is specifically used to address issues like acne, facial wrinkles, sun-induced damage, rough skin, and hyperpigmentation.

 Can you buy tretinoin cream 0.025% over-the-counter?

-Tretinoin 0.025% is often prescribed as a starting point for individuals who are new to tretinoin or have sensitive skin, because side effects will be usually milder, making it a suitable choice for those looking to introduce tretinoin into their skincare routine gradually.
+Tretinoin 0.025% is often prescribed as a starting point for individuals who are new to tretinoin or have sensitive skin, because side effects will be usually milder.

-Higher tretinoin strength formulations, such as 0.05% and 0.1% are typically prescribed for individuals who have already gotten used to lower concentrations and their skin has responded well to it.
+Higher tretinoin strength formulations, such as 0.05% and 0.1% are typically prescribed for individuals who have already gotten used to tretinoin 0.025% and their skin has responded well to it.

 Tretinoin offers several key benefits for the skin, making it a widely prescribed treatment for various skin concerns: